BibleNotify/BibleNotify/README.md

 Need help?
 Want to help out?
 [Join our Element chat](https://matrix.to/#/#bible-notify:matrix.org) to chat with the developers or get support.

+## Running the code

+Open in Android Studio (tested on Windows 10).
+Bible Notify uses minimal dependancies.

 ## Contributing

 Contributions are always welcome!
 Feel free to open a PR or ask questions.